Bamshore

 Bamshore is a village in Bhatar CD Block in Bardhaman Sadar North subdivision of Purba Bardhaman district in West Bengal, India.

 Geography

 It is 30 km away from Bardhaman.
 It has a post office.
 In this village there are two mosques and three mandirs.

 Demographics

 As per the 2011 Census of India Bamshor had a total population of 7,997 of which 4,097 (51%) were males and 3,900 (49%) were females.
 Population below 6 years was 988.
 The total number of literates in Bamshor was 5,082 (72.51% of the population over 6 years).

-Most of the people are from the Muslim community.
-A few people belong to the Hindu community.
-They are from different castes.
-Some are Sunri, Muchi, Ugra Kshatriya and so on.
-Most of the people of this village are cultivators.

 Transport

 It is situated at the side of Bardhaman -Baharampur that is Badshahi Road.

 Education

 It has a higher secondary school - Bamshore High School near Bhatar and two primary schools.